| Networking and Breed Research Networking with Others You may not have thought of networking as being

 Regardless of the breed you have chosen, the American Kennel Club is your best source of both information and

+opportunities for networking.
 Whether you have already adopted a dog, or are

 still considering all of the possibilities, the firsthand information you receive by networking with other dog